juanmorellana2021/revolutionary-hotel-platform/ai-security-guardian/README.md

 **AI-powered security scanner with auto-fix for OWASP vulnerabilities**

-Stop security issues before they reach production!
-AI Security Guardian automatically scans your code for vulnerabilities and fixes them with one click.
+Stop security issues before they reach production! # 🤖 AI Dev Engineer

+> **Your AI pair programmer for production-grade code**

+AI Dev Engineer helps you write secure, high-quality code by scanning for vulnerabilities, enforcing best practices, and teaching you professional development patterns.

 ## ✨ Features